Rats and Gravel: A Match Made in Heaven?

 Rats and Gravel: An Unexpected Habitat?

-- Gravel’s Texture: Despite its roughness, gravel can provide adequate support for the intricate tunnel systems that rats are famous for.
+• Gravel’s Texture: The rough surface of gravel, while challenging, can still support the elaborate tunnel systems that rats are known for.

-- Nesting in Nooks: Rats seek out gravel spaces where they can nest and hide from predators, leveraging the natural camouflaging effect of the stones.
+• Nesting in Nooks: Rats often seek out gravel locations that provide cover and concealment from predators, utilizing the natural camouflage offered by the stones.

 A Closer Look at Rat Burrowing Behavior

-- Shelter and Protection: The compact nature of gravel can offer some level of protection against predators, making it a practical choice for nesting.
+• Shelter and Protection: The dense composition of gravel offers a degree of protection from potential threats, making it a sensible choice for nesting.

 Significance of Understanding Rat Behavior